oguzmes/StochasticAntibiotic/README.md

-# Research Title
+# A Stochastic Programming Approach to the Antibiotics Time Machine Problem

-This repository contains the code for the paper ...
+This repository contains the code for the paper A Stochastic Programming Approach to the Antibiotics Time Machine Problem

 ## Setup
 1. Install dependencies: